 Begin by installing the water trap tubes into the counterlungs.
 Lay the outerbag with the back side facing up.
 One end of each tube is slightly flared to prevent it from sliding too far into the fitting.
-Note that the tubes are different and one is labeled "IN" for "Inhale" and one is labeled "EX" for "Exhale".
-The Inhale tube has holes toward the bottom to allow water to drain from the inhale loop back through the scrubber.
-The Exhale tube has holes at the top to allow for water trapping while ensuring the counterlung bladder cannot block off the end of the tube causing hard breathing.
+Note that the tubes are different.
+The inhalation side tube is white, and the exhalation side tube is black machined acetal.

 Inserting the non-flared end first, slide the correct tube into each counterlung from the bottom fitting until it is fully inserted (See Figure 1).
-Note that the exhale side tube will have more resistance when inserting because there is an O-ring inside of the exhalation counterlung fitting but not the inhalation side fitting.
-This is to trap any water inside the exhalation counterlung for de-watering through the OPV.
-The O-ring is not needed on the inhalation side.
+Note that there is an O-ring inside of both the inhalation and exhalation counterlung fittings.
+This is to trap any water inside the counterlungs for de-watering.